ApokryphaV1/GSS-estimator/README.md

 - EPTA+InPTA: https://gitlab.in2p3.fr/epta/epta-dr2.git

-## Folder structre
+## Folder structure

-The folder is organised as each PTA folder contains :
+The folder is organized as each PTA folder contains :
-- paper_results: The marginal likelihood text filesfor each models estimate.
+- paper_results: The marginal likelihood text files for each models estimate.
-- scripts: the diffrent scripts used for this study and a python notebook to reproduce the PTA figures in the paper.
+- scripts: the different scripts used for this study and a python notebook to reproduce the PTA figures in the paper.

-The folder GSS_scripts has the gss generic sampler and notebooks for the simulation study section.
+The folder GSS_scripts has the GSS generic sampler and notebooks for the simulation study section.